-Some figures mean a lot and were used to help ward off evil spirits and similar and to show that within the church you were protected from the evil outside.
+Some figures mean a lot and were used to help ward off evil spirits and such like, and to indicate that within the church you were protected from the evil outside.
 At the time of construction of most churches, the majority of the population was illiterate.
 Some of the figures were used therefore to provide a permanent visual statement to the parishioners.
-Some were purely decorative and on some stately homes these identified the family’s heraldic animals or reputations.
+Some were purely decorative and on some stately homes they identified the family’s heraldic animals or reputations.

 9. Are all Gargoyles animals?

 Not necessarily.
 Lots of gargoyles are “Chimeras”.
 These are carvings of faces which are often distorted into the grotesque and are also often a mixture of animals or mythical animals such as centaurs, harpies, dragons and griffins.
 They are often misshapen and distorted faces and creatures, sometimes even human.
-It is also undertood that on a number of Cathedrals there are relatively normal decorative faces used as one of a series of “gargoyle” features that in a few instances are reported to be the skilled stone carvers leaving behind a carving of themselves or close family members for posterity.
+It is also understood that on a number of cathedrals there are relatively normal decorative faces used as one of a series of “gargoyle” features that in a few instances are reported to be made by the skilled stone carvers leaving behind them a carving of themselves or close family members for posterity.

 10. Why are some Gargoyles called Grotesques?

-A Grotesque is simply the carving of a face (or body and face) of an animal or creature on the side of a building which does not serve as an outlet for water run off.
-Therefore a Grotesque simply serves a decorative function rather than a practical one.
-Many persons use the expression “Gargoyle” when they mean a grotesque stone carving, mounted on the side of a building.
+A grotesque is simply the carving of a face (or body and face) of an animal or creature on the side of a building which does not serve as an outlet for water run off.
+Therefore a grotesque simply serves a decorative function rather than a practical one.
+Many people use the expression “gargoyle” when they mean a grotesque stone carving, mounted on the side of a building.